zyle-geralde/BisayaInterpreter/README.md

 TO DO:
-modulo operator
-If else(Implemented Lexer)
 for loop
 escape sequence - []

 fix later:

-rearding the & and $. when placed in a character or string should be treated as a concatination or nextline comments should be put anywhere
+comments should be put anywhere

 Note - Go to Bisaya++copy.js